How to Optimize Your App Store Product Page?

 Recommendations for Google Play

-• Show your app’s or game’s main features within the first 10 seconds of the video
+• Highlight main features within the first 10 seconds

-• Reduce logos, title screens, cutscenes, or other promotional content in the video
+• Minimize logos, title screens, and promotional content

-• Similar to screenshots on Google Play, do not include people interacting with the device
+• Avoid showing people interacting with the device

 9. App long description